VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Additional Quantitative Results on Coarse-grained Vision-Language Tasks: Comparison with Methods using More Pre-training Data

-\section{Results on coarse-grained vision language tasks: Comparison with methods using more pre-training data}
+\section{Additional Quantitative Results on Coarse-grained Vision-Language Tasks: Comparison with Methods using More Pre-training Data}

-Table \ref{tab:vqa_nlvr_irtr_captioning_appendix} presents a comparison of \model\ on multimodal coarse-grained tasks with state-of-the-art methods pre-trained using magnitude more data.
-On VQA, \model\ beat ViLBERT, UNITER-B, and ViLT-B, each pre-trained on $3-4$M datasets.
-Note that \model\ is trained only on COCO, whereas the other methods use a combination of COCO, VG, CC, and SBU datasets.
+Table \ref{tab:vqa_nlvr_irtr_captioning_appendix} presents a comparison of \model\ on the multi-modal coarse-grained tasks with state-of-the-art methods pre-trained using magnitude more data.
+On VQA, \model\ beats ViLBERT, UNITER-B, VILLA-B, UNIMO-B, and ViLT-B, each pre-trained on $3-4$M datasets.
+Please note that \model\ is trained only on COCO and VG, whereas the other methods use a combination of COCO, VG, CC, and SBU datasets.
 Such strong performance proves the generalizability of \model.
-On captioning, \model\ beats Unified VLP, OSCAR, UFO-B, ViTCAP, and XGPT.
-However, for IRTR and NLVR, \model\ can not yield better performance over these baselines.
-We assume that the large domain difference between pre-training and downstream datasets is the reason behind the limited performance.
+On captioning, \model\ beats Unified VLP, OSCAR, UFO-B, ViTCAP, VinVL-B, METER-CLIP-B, and XGPT.
+However, for IRTR and NLVR \model\ can not yield better performance over these baselines.
+We assume that the large domain difference between pre-training and downstream datasets is the reason behind the limited performance on IRTR and NLVR.